Balasis family acrobatic act: North America

 The act was reorganized as the "Balasi Trio", starring Alfred, his wife Maria and Victor Jr., and they concentrated on acrobatics with new costumes sporting an American collegiate theme.
 They debuted their new act in June 1925 on the open air stage of the Palisades Amusement Park in New Jersey.
 The balasi Trio went on to perform on several vaudeville circuits through early 1927, including the B.F.
 Keith, Loew's, Pantages and Gus Sun circuits.
 Again reviews were good with praise for the head-to-head and hand-to-head vaults.
 The act appeared several times in articles in Billboard, Variety, Vaudeville News and Zit's, among other theatrical trade publications.
 An article in the July 30, 1926, issue of Vaudeville News recounted how the Balasi Trio employed a movie camera to record their act to help improve their performance.

 During 1927, the trio changed their act, with more of their performance devoted to dancing by Maria, but gymnastics by Alfred and Victor were still a major part of the act.
 Maria, who had used the name Micareme during her solo dance career in Europe, created the stage name of "Florence Micareme and Company" with a Renaissance theme.
 They toured on the B.F.
 Keith, Pantages and Proctor circuits through 1929.
 For 2 years from August 1927 to August 1929, they performed 2 shows a day, traveling by train with all their gymnastic equipment, to over one hundred vaudeville theaters from the east coast to the west coast, frequently playing alongside the stars of the vaudeville stage.
 Reviews were again good for the men's head-to-head acrobatics and the overall act was usually well received.

 The Balasis had their last performance at the New Palace Theater (now the Cadillac Palace Theatre) on September 16, 1929, in Chicago, where they had started their North American vaudeville tour in 1923.
 Vaudeville was on the decline, being supplanted by the budding movie business.
 After their final performance, the Florence Micareme and Company act was dissolved, and Alfred and Maria retired in Chicago in 1930.

 Victor Jr. left the act to start up his own act with his wife as "Balasi and Skaren".
 Victor Jr. retired a decade later in New York City as vaudeville began to die out.

-He passed away there in 1943 and is buried in the National Vaudeville Association section of Kensico Cemetery in Valhalla, New York.
+He died there in 1943 and is buried in the National Vaudeville Association section of Kensico Cemetery in Valhalla, New York.
 Victor Sr. had died in 1931, Paula Enders Balasic in 1954, Maria Holz Balasic in 1963 and Alfred Balasic in 1967, all in Chicago, Illinois.